KrauseFx/MajorKey/README.md

 - Unlock phone
 - Launch the notes app
-- Navigate to the list of notes (as in the folder list you might not have the `+` button)
+- Navigate to the list of notes
 - Tap the `+` button
 - Type the note